ashquarky/URetro/README.md

 # URetro
 please come up with a better name than this

-This is a WIP libretro frontend for Wii U. Currently can get basic graphics set up and mounts the SD card
+This is a WIP libretro frontend for Wii U. Currently reads libretro core and asks it's API version.

+Will upload Stella.elf soon(tm)!

 ## Cloning
 Don't forget to `git clone --recursive` or you won't get our submodules!